-- Councillor Chris Peace (Co-Chair) - SCC Cabinet Member for Health & Social Care
+- Councillor George Lindars-Hammond (Co-Chair) - SCC Cabinet Member for Health and Social Care

 - Dr Tim Moorhead (Co-Chair) - Chair of the CCG Governing Body and local GP

-- Councillor Jackie Drayton - SCC Cabinet Member for Children & Young People
+- Councillor Jackie Drayton - SCC Cabinet Member for Children and Families

 - John Mothersole - SCC Chief Executive

 - Phil Holmes - SCC Director of Adult Social Services